Tajini-tech/Alzheimer-Web/README.md

 ![Saliency slicing](https://github.com/Tajini-tech/Alzheimer-Web/assets/143637408/75596ffa-f48d-469f-a2bb-ca0607eb0308)

-## Saliency Visualization Using Mesh Coloring:
+## Saliency Visualization Using Mesh Coloring

 The saliency information is represented now by painting the 3D surface mesh of the brain.
 This method involves identifying the coordinates of the saliency and finding the nearest mesh vertices to these coordinates.
 A k-d tree data structure is utilized to efficiently search for the nearest mesh vertices .
 By mapping the saliency values to a colorscale, the vertices of the mesh are colored based on the corresponding saliency values.

 ![meshpainting](https://github.com/Tajini-tech/Alzheimer-Web/assets/143637408/9873b833-e7a4-41e5-85ac-50f24720c458)

-## Visualization of Relevance Maps Using Indirect Volume Rendering:
+## Visualization of Relevance Maps Using Indirect Volume Rendering

 The saliency is converted into a set of polygons that represent a level surface or iso-surface.
 The idea is to create multiple iso-surfaces of the saliency with different iso levels.
 The rendering of these iso-surfaces involves iterating through the different iso-levels and drawing the surfaces accordingly.
 Each iso-level represents a different magnitude of saliency.
 Additionally, opacity adjustments can also be applied to enhance the visibility of different iso-level surfaces representing the saliency.
 By assigning varying opacity values to different iso levels, we can control the transparency of the surfaces.
 For example, a low opacity value can be assigned to surfaces corresponding to low iso levels, while a high opacity value can be assigned to surfaces representing larger iso levels.